BRIGHTON JETTY SCULPTURES RULES OF ENTRY 2024

 - Ensure that the correct sale price for your artwork is included, as this cannot be changed once submitted.
 Include the price of any individual pieces.

-- Remember to consider the 30% commission fee when pricing your sculpture.
+- Remember to consider the 30% commission fee and GST when pricing your sculpture/s.

-- Multiple pieces for individual sale must be individually and clearly numbered/labelled for display and sale purposes.
+- GROUP pieces for individual sale must be individually and clearly numbered/labelled for display and sale purposes.

 PLEASE NOTE: It is important that the images/photographs are clear, and the description and statement are clear and coherent.
 The pre-selection process by the curatorial panel will be made from this information.